About This Course

-Candidates should normally hold an honours primary degree with Second Class Honours Grade 1 (or equivalent) in Early and Medieval Irish, Celtic Civilisation or Gaeilge.
+Candidates should normally hold a Second Class Honours Grade I in a primary honours degree (NFQ, Level 8) or equivalent in Early and Medieval Irish, Celtic Civilisation or Gaeilge.
 Graduates from cognate disciplines will also be considered.

-Candidates who hold a primary degree with a Second Class Honours Grade 2 will also be considered subject to the approval of the programme selection committee.
+Candidates who hold a Second Class Honours Grade II in a primary honours degree (NFQ, Level 8) will also be considered under Recognition of Prior Learning (RPL) subject to the approval of the programme selection committee.

 All potential candidates must have previously studied Medieval Irish at undergraduate or postgraduate level.

 Applicants that are non-native speakers of the English language must meet the university approved English language requirements available here.